 The standard curriculum for the Microsoft Excel Application Professional certificate program is designed for the semester system.
 Students may enter the program any semester.
 The certificate generally takes 2 semesters to complete.
-To graduate, students must earn a minimum of 15 credit hours.
+To graduate, students must earn a minimum of 16 credit hours.

-CURRICULUN A OUTLINE CREDITS
+CURRICULUM O CREDITS

-GENERAL CO RE COURSES 5
+GENERAL CORE 6

-COLL 1000 OLL 1000 College Success and Survival Skills (Institutional Credit Only)
+COLL 1040 College Foundations (Institutional Credit Only) 3

-CHOOSE ON E:
+CHOOSE ONE:

 MATH 1011 Business Math 3

-MATH 1012 3
+MATH 1012 Foundations of Mathematics 3

-OCCUPATION NAL COURSES 10
+OCCUPATIONAL L COURSES 10

-COMP 1000 Introduction to Computers 3
+COMP 1000 OR Guided Elective Introduction to Computers 3

 BUSN 1410 Spreadsheet Concepts and Applications 4

 XXXX xxxx Elective 3